primaryodors/primarydock/SCRIPTING.md

 Casting a Cartesian back to float or integer obtains the magnitude of the Cartesian, equal to sqrt(x^2 + y^2 + z^2).

-The command line arguments are made available to the script as $arg1, $arg2, etc.
+The command line arguments are made available to the script as $arg1, $arg2, etc. Normally, $arg1 will be the .pepd script filename.

 Array functionality is available, though not implemented as true arrays.
 Each element is internally stored as its own discrete variable, for example